Kalindra Faria

-Kalindra Walquiri de Carvalho Faria (born July 23, 1986) is a Brazilian mixed martial artist competing in the Women's Strawweight division.
+Kalindra Walquiri de Carvalho Faria (born July 23, 1986) is a Brazilian mixed martial artist, currently completes in the Women's Bantamweight division of the Oktagon MMA.
 Faria most recently competed in the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Before joining the UFC, Faria amassed a record of 18–5–1 in fights against fighters such as Cláudia Gadelha, Karolina Kowalkiewicz and Jessica Aguilar.

 Titan FC

 In her lone appearance for Titan FC, Faria won the inaugural Titan FC Women's Bantamweight Championship against Carina Damm via unanimous decision.

 Ultimate Fighting Championship

 In 2017, Faria was set to make her UFC at UFC 216 against Andrea Lee, however as Lee had previously failed a drugs test, USADA required her to be in the testing pool six months before competing, causing her to pull out.
-Lee was replace by fellow promotional newcomer Mara Romero Borella who submitted Faria in the first round.
+Lee was replaced by fellow promotional newcomer Mara Romero Borella who submitted Faria in the first round.

 Faria next faced Jessica Eye at UFC Fight Night: Stephens vs. Choi on January 14, 2018.
 She lost the back and forth fight by split decision.

 Faria then faced Joanne Calderwood on August 25, 2018 at UFC Fight Night 135.
 She lost the fight via submission in the first round.

 In January 2020, it was reported that Faria was released by UFC.